Lab Members

 Niamh Gordon

-Niamh is a writer and first-year PhD student on the Creative Writing DFA programme at the University of Glasgow, based between Creative Writing and the Suicidal Behaviour Research Lab.
+Niamh is a writer and PhD student on the Creative Writing DFA programme at the University of Glasgow, based between Creative Writing and the Suicidal Behaviour Research Lab.
 Her AHRC-funded PhD project is a creative-critical exploration of how traumatic grief impacts on narrative time, looking specifically at bereavement by suicide.
 Her research interests include narrative time and how it functions; representations of bereavement by suicide; postvention practices; Scottish writer Ali Smith; and experimental writing.

 Email address: n.gordon.2@research.gla.ac.uk